AdobeDocs/advertising.it-IT/help/dsp/campaign-management/ads/ad-about.md

 <!-- The bulk upload feature requires you to either a) upload DoubleClick and Flashtalking tag sheets or b) download a template, input your tags into the template, and then re-upload the template. -->
 <!-- need a list of all supported third-party ad servers; see file in future-tbd folder -->

-Una volta configurati gli annunci, allega ogni annuncio a un posizionamento, che include i parametri di targeting (come geotargeting, pubblico, dispositivo e targeting di inventario) che controllano il modo in cui la campagna consegna.
-Puoi allegare un singolo annuncio a uno o più posizionamenti.
+Una volta configurati gli annunci, allega ogni annuncio a uno o più posizionamenti, che includono i parametri di targeting (come geotargeting, pubblico, dispositivo e targeting di inventario) che controllano il modo in cui la campagna distribuisce.
+Per iniziare a eseguire l’annuncio, devi allegare un annuncio a un posizionamento.

 ## Tipi di annunci disponibili {#ad-types}